Lawyer joke: Recurring themes

-Much like the foul-mouthed parrot or the dumb blonde, the heartless, cynical attorney is a stock character in many joke collections.
+Much like the 'foul-mouthed parrot' or the 'dumb blonde', the 'heartless and cynical attorney' is a common character in many joke collections.

 Often told is the anecdote where a wealthy lawyer, solicited for a charitable donation, replies "Do you realise my mother is dying of a long-term illness and has medical bills several times her income?
 Did you know that my brother, a disabled veteran, is blind and in a wheelchair?
 Do you understand my sister is widowed and penniless with three dependent children?
 Well, since I don't give any money to them, why should I give any to you?"